Cricket Canada: Competitions

-As well as responsibility for Canadian International sides, Cricket Canada organizes domestic inter-provincial cricket in Canada.
-In 2008, Cricket Canada has introduced two domestic competitions that are Scotia Shield U-19 and National T20 Championship.
+As well as being responsible for Canadian International sides, Cricket Canada organizes domestic inter-provincial cricket in Canada.
+In 2008, Cricket Canada introduced two domestic competitions that are Scotia Shield U-19 and National T20 Championship.
 National T20 Championship is a Twenty20 format competition with eight domestic teams.
 Until 2006, the Under-18 National Tournament in Canada was called as Canada Cup.